 • Giving a recorded statement.
 A recorded statement is a question-and-answer session between the insurance adjuster and you that is tape-recorded and transcribed into a written document.
 No matter how careful you are, they could get you to say something that hurts your child’s claim.

 • Signing a medical authorization.
-You should not sign the insurance company’s medical authorization for the release of medical records.
+You should not sign the insurance company’s medical authorization to release medical records.
 It will allow them to obtain all of your child’s medical records and could give them ammunition to deny your child’s claim or try to pay them less than they are entitled to under California law.

 • Accepting a quick settlement.
 The insurance company may offer you a quick settlement of your child’s claim.
 Don’t make the mistake of accepting it.
 It is most likely much less money than your child deserves.
 In addition, you cannot know how serious your child’s injuries are so soon after the bike crash.